 - 5.10.
-Income from donations or grants is recognised when the criteria in paragraphs 5.2 and 5.8 are met.
+Income from donations or grants is recognised when there is evidence of entitlement to the gift, receipt is probable and its amount can be measured reliably the criteria in paragraphs 5.2 and 5.8 are met.
 The use of the 'accrual model' option (section 24 of FRS 102) for the recognition of income from government grants is not permitted by this SORP. - 5.11.
-In the case of a grant that does not have terms or conditions attached, the charity is likely to be able to recognise income when the formal offer of funding is communicated in writing to the charity.
+In the case of a grant that does not have terms or conditions attached, the charity is likely to be able to recognise income evidence of entitlement will usually exist when the formal offer of funding is communicated in writing to the charity.
 The written offer of funding gives evidence to support the reliable measurement of income, the probable inflow of benefits to the charity and the charity's entitlement to the income.
 However, some grants will contain terms or conditions that must be met before the charity has entitlement to the resources. - 5.12.
 In the case of a donation, entitlement usually arises immediately on its receipt.
-However, some donations may include terms or conditions which must be met before the charity is entitled to the resources.
+However, some gifts-donations may include terms or conditions which must be met before the charity is entitled to the resources.